appfeel/node-pushnotifications/README.md

 *Android:* If you provide more than 1.000 registration tokens, they will automatically be splitted in 1.000 chunks (see [this issue in gcm repo](https://github.com/ToothlessGear/node-gcm/issues/42))

+### 3. Send the notification

-### 3. Create a JSON object with a title and message and send the notification.
+Create a JSON object with a title and message and send the notification.

 ```js
 const data = {